What’s New — April 7 to May 7, 2026

 656 commits.
 19 knowledge updates.
 1 first paying customer.
 18 days.

 Coverage: 22/22 claims grounded (100%).
-Every factual assertion in this changelog traces back to a specific memory, person, and decision in aswritten’s perspective.
-The footnotes below show the full provenance chain for each cited claim.
+Every factual assertion in this changelog was verified against aswritten’s own perspective using the cite tool — each claim traces back to a specific memory, person, and decision.
+The footnotes below show the full provenance chain.
+This document is itself a demonstration of what aswritten does: organizational knowledge, installed into AI, cited at the point of use.

 Footnotes